motdotla/writings/articles/notions.md

 USB shoes.
 The shoes charge em the laces have USB or miniusb ends

 Geocoded git commits.
 It'd be interesting to see when/where I was more productive with my code.
 Maybe it was on a bus to Phoenix.
+Resources for this: https://github.com/robmathers/WhereAmI, git@github.com:lindes/get-location.git

 An app that tells you how many times you open other apps.
 So you can stop being fucking ADD.